Change clip speed in Final Cut Pro for Mac

 Note: Speed settings are applied to the specific instance of the selected clip only.
 They are not applied to that clip’s source media file on your Mac or storage device.
 To create a media file with the applied speed effects, export the clip as a QuickTime movie.
-See Export master files with Final Cut Pro.
+See Export final mastering files in Final Cut Pro for Mac.

 Apply a constant speed change